Is the Federal Reserve Constitutional? An Originalist Argument for Independent Agencies

 44 Pages Posted: 2 Oct 2019 Last revised: 24 Jun 2020

 Date Written: September 22, 2019

-This Article demonstrates that independent monetary policy has an impeccable originalist provenance.
-Existing originalist accounts do not explain the independent structure of an obscure agency — known as the Sinking Fund Commission — that was proposed by the first Secretary of Treasury, Alexander Hamilton, passed by the First Congress, and signed into law by the first President, George Washington.
-Like the Federal Open Market Committee, the Sinking Fund Commission conducted open market purchases of U.S. securities pursuant to a statutory mandate.
-Hamilton, Washington, and the First Congress all approved an independent structure for the Sinking Fund Commission.
-Their decisions to create an independent Commission with multiple members to check one another — and to include the Vice President and Chief Justice as Commissioners who could not be replaced or removed by the President — belie the notion that such independence violated the newly minted Constitution.
-The Sinking Fund Commission shows that the independence stemming from the Open Market Committee’s multi-member structure, protections from removal, and limited appointment opportunities dates back to the founding of our Republic.
+Originalists have written off the Federal Reserve’s independent monetary policy decisions as an unconstitutional novelty.
+This Article demonstrates that the independent structure of the Federal Reserve dates back to a founding-era agency known as the Sinking Fund Commission.
+Like the Federal Reserve, the Commission conducted open-market purchases of U.S. securities with substantial independence from the President.
+The Commission’s independent structure was proposed by Alexander Hamilton, passed by the First Congress, and signed into law by President George Washington.
+Their decisions to create an independent Commission with multiple members to check the President and one another — and to include the Vice President and Chief Justice as Commissioners who could not be replaced or removed by the President — belie the notion that such independence violated the newly minted Constitution.
+The Sinking Fund Commission establishes that the Federal Reserve’s independent structure has an impeccable originalist provenance and does not violate the Constitution.

 Keywords: Federal Reserve, unitary executive, removal power, independent agencies, appointments, Alexander Hamilton, originalism, First Congress, Sinking Fund Commission